MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_correlation_matrix.rst

 .. tip::
   The space-time cut parameters (lines 41-48) have been set in such a way to encompass the entire source dataset 'tblAMT13_Chisholm' (see the `dataset page`_ for more details).
-Notice that the last data point at the source dataset has been measured at '2003-10-12 12:44:00'.
+Note that the last data point at the source dataset has been measured at '2003-10-12 12:44:00'.
 For simplicity dt2 has been set to '2003-10-13', but you could also use the exact date-time '2003-10-12 12:44:00'.